Table of Contents:

 The Course of Study should outline a logical series of courses to provide the background for original academic work in the area of emphasis for each student.
 While the specific courses for such background obviously vary, the structure should follow from the general emphasis areas listed above.
 In completing the Course of Study, the student should outline courses taken or to be taken in each of three emphasis areas: theory, methods and analytics, and applications.
 Some courses might apply to more than one emphasis area, but most would count in one area.
 The course listing should include all courses taken as a graduate student, with courses taken as part of the Ph.D.
 Program noted clearly.
 Also, the student must take one course from each category listed above from the University of Michigan as part of his/her doctoral program.
 In addition to these listings, the student can include undergraduate courses taken in each of these areas.
 Finally, at least 9 credit hours must be NRE courses.

-The Registrar requires a total of 18 credit hours for the PhD, and the NRE requirements (below) can be satisfied within that total.
-In helping the student design her or his Course of Study, the Interim Guidance Committee and Pre-Candidacy Committee should consider the appropriate balance between effort devoted to coursework and timely progress towards the development of a dissertation topic.
+In helping the student design her or his Course of Study, the students Chair/Interim Guidance Committee should consider the appropriate balance between effort devoted to coursework and timely progress towards the development of a dissertation topic.
 Because the doctoral degree is a research degree, emphasis is placed on developing the skills to plan, implement, evaluate, and communicate about research.
 Gaining these skills requires several approaches; some approaches are common to all doctoral students, whereas other approaches are useful in particular kinds of research.
 To prepare students for carrying out research, the following are required:

-Cognate Course.
+- Cognate Course.
 Rackham requires four hours of graduate-level coursework in a field outside the focus of the doctoral work.
 You must receive a grade of B- or better in order to fulfill the cognate requirement.
-In most cases, this requirement has been met by the student's prior studies at the master's level or by the NRE distribution requirement.
-The cognate course must be approved by the student's advisor.
+In most cases, this requirement has been met by the student's prior studies at the master's level.

 - A one-page, single-sided statement that explains the intent and goal of the doctoral program including the areas of theory, methodology and analytics, and application that the student expects to combine in the preliminary examination and dissertation research.